Competition Commission says private patients pay too much

 "The vast majority of BMI's 69 facilities, in a UK market with over 500 rival facilities, face very significant local competition from other private hospitals and, increasingly, from the NHS."

-"By tackling the lack of competition that has damaged the sector for too long, the Commission has understood the need for strong action and has put patients first," said Damien Marmion, managing director of Bupa Health Funding.

-The Competition Commission's consultation is open until next month and a final report will be published by April 2014. ($1 = 0.6435 British pounds)
+The Competition Commission's consultation is open until next month, and a final report will be published by April 2014.